 Professor Sir Paul Collier is Professor of Economics and Public Policy at the Blavatnik School of Government; a Professorial Fellow of St Antony’s College; and Co-Director of the Centre for the Study of African Economies, Oxford.
+He is also Director of the International Growth Centre (IGC), a research initiative hosted by LSE in partnership with the University of Oxford.
 From 1998–2003 he took a five-year Public Service leave during which he was Director of the Research Development Department of the World Bank.
 He is currently a Professeur invité at Sciences Po, and at Paris 1.
 In 2008 Paul was awarded a CBE ‘for services to scholarship and development’.

 Paul is currently adviser to the Strategy and Policy Department of the International Monetary Fund, adviser to the Africa Region of the World Bank, and adviser to DfID.
 He has written for the New York Times, the Financial Times, the Wall Street Journal, and the Washington Post.
 His research covers the causes and consequences of civil war; the effects of aid and the problems of democracy in low-income and natural-resources rich societies.